Questions? We’ve got answers!

-We average around 800 words per blog post.
+The standard blog posts in our monthly subscription packages are 800 words long.
 We break big themes into smaller portions during our research and ideation.
-This lets us cover each facet of a topic deeply, which increases each blog post’s usefulness to your readers.
+This length of blog post lets us cover each facet of a topic deeply, which increases each blog post’s usefulness to your readers.

 We want to hear them!
 You’ll have a chance to submit those during onboarding and throughout our time together.